neisakutou/ningzuotao.github.io/_pages/about.md

 Before assuming my current position, I pursued studies in Software Engineering domestically and Artificial Intelligence (Robotics) in the UK.
 </p>
 <p align='left'>
 Still,  I aspire to extend my long-term volunteer work into an amateur research field.
 I aim to apply information technology and artificial intelligence to empower the elderly and visually impaired in their reading capabilities within but not limited to this certain area.
-I eagerly anticipate the opportunity to collaborate with scholars who share similar aspirations.
+I eagerly anticipate the opportunity to collaborate with people who share similar aspirations.
 <br/>👉Shoot me an email HERE.
 </p>